Map of the Mississippi

 Suma de Geografía – Vicent Garcia Editores – FL.
 Reg.
 259 – Biblioteca de la Facultad de Medicina de la Universidad Complutense de Madrid (Madrid, Spain)

-Suma de Geografía
+Suma de GeografĂa

 Seville (Spain) – 1519

-Precious insights into the early days of Spanish colonialism in Central America: one of the first works of world geography, from which inter alia Venezuela got its name
+Precious insights into the early days of Spanish colonialism in Central America: the oldest Spanish description of the Americas and one of the first works on world geography as the source of the name Venezuela

 Experience More